piecioshka/piecioshka/README.md

 # Piotr Kowalski — @piecioshka

 :wave: Hi!
 I'm a developer living in Warsaw, Poland.
-I started working in 2008.
+I started my professional career in 2008.<br/>
-I love Open Source :green_heart: On my GitHub profile, you can find a lot of utility projects.
-Currently, I am working in Sumo Logic as a Senior Engineer.
+I love Open Source :green_heart: You can find a lot of utility projects on my GitHub profile.<br/>
+Currently, I work as a Senior Engineer for [Sumo Logic](https://www.sumologic.com/).

 ## What do I like about "software engineering"?